jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 The [*CLI*](https://docs.npmjs.com/cli/npm) runs from a terminal.
 This is how most developers interact with npm.

-## A Few Key Ways to use npm
+## Use npm to . . .

 * Adapt packages to your apps, or incorporate them as they are.

-* Download standalone tools to use right away.
+* Download standalone tools you can use right away.

 * Run packages without downloading using [npx](https://www.npmjs.com/package/npx).

-* Share code with any npm user, any where, or restrict code to specific developers.
+* Share code with any npm user, any where.

+* Restrict code to specific developers.

 * Form virtual teams (orgs).

 * Manage multiple versions of code and code dependencies.

 * Update applications easily when underlying code is updated.

+* Discover multiple ways to solve the same puzzle.

+* Find other developers who are working on similar problems.

+These are just a few examples of ways developers use npm.
+If you have one you'd like to see added, consider contributing it on the doc issues page [https://github.com/npm/docs/issues].
+Use keyword `ways`.

 ## How to Find Packages